General

 Asset Administration Shell Types and Instances

 In the previous clause, type assets and instance assets were explained.
 The obvious question now is how to harmonize Asset Administration Shells and Asset Administration Shell types.
-The example in shows that the attributes "globalAssetId" and "assetKind" as well as the global Asset Administration Shell identifier (id, represented as name of the class) are present for all Asset Administration Shells.
+The example in Figure 2 shows that the attributes "globalAssetId" and "assetKind" as well as the global Asset Administration Shell identifier (id, represented as name of the class) are present for all Asset Administration Shells.
 However, if there is no standard, the semantics of "id", "globalAssetId" or "kind" are not clear, although they are the same for all Asset Administration Shells.
-It is also not clear, which of the attributes are mandatory and which are specific for the asset (type or instance), as illustrated in .
+It is also not clear, which of the attributes are mandatory and which are specific for the asset (type or instance), as illustrated in Figure 2.

 This is the purpose of this document: the definition of a metamodel that defines which attributes are mandatory and which are optional for all Asset Administration Shells.
-The Plattform Industrie 4.0 metamodel for Asset Administration Shells is defined in Clause 5.
+The Plattform Industrie 4.0 metamodel for Asset Administration Shells is defined in Clause Specification.

 Note 1: the metamodel of the Asset Administration Shell is suitable for type assets or instance assets.
 An alternative approach could have been to define two metamodels, one for type assets and one for instance assets.
 However, the large set of similarities led to the decision of only one metamodel.